 - ‘Beat the Mayor’ QUIZ Night.
 7pm to 10pm

-We are delighted that Surrey Heath Mayor John Winterton has agreed to take part in this popular annual event this year, and you can pit your wits and knowledge against his team at this wide- ranging general knowledge quiz!
-This event is solely in aid of Connect
+We are delighted that Surrey Heath Mayor (2016-7) John Winterton agreed to take part in this popular annual event, and many teams pitted their wits and knowledge against his team at this wide- ranging general knowledge quiz!
+This event was solely in aid of Connect

-Form a team of up to six, there is a minimum donation of £60, for each team, payable at time of booking.
+Teams of up to six, and with a minimum donation of £60, for each team, was collected.
+This event raised £1235 for Connect.